 FAFSA and VSAC

-Incoming first-year and returning UVM students who wish to apply for aid may do so by submitting the free application found on the Federal Student Aid website after October 1st and before February 1st and by providing any verification information requested by UVM Student Financial Services.
+Incoming first-year and returning UVM students who wish to apply for aid may do so by submitting the Free Application for Federal Student Aid (FAFSA) after October 1st and before February 1st.
+Student must also provide any verification information requested by UVM Student Financial Services.
 Incoming transfer students should submit their FAFSA online between October 1st and March 1st.
 Applications submitted after these dates will be processed in chronological order, subject to the availability of funds.
 In addition to following the procedures listed above, all students should apply to their state financial aid grant agency for assistance.
-Vermont residents should apply for a Vermont grant online on the Vermont Student Assistance Corporation (VSAC) website as soon as possible, as funds are limited.
+Vermont residents should apply for a Vermont grant through Vermont Student Assistance Corporation (VSAC) website as soon as possible, as funds are limited.
 Residents of other states should contact their state grant agency for more information.
-To learn more about financial aid available from your home state visit ed.gov/sgt, and click on the link for your state.

 Financial Aid Package Provided by the University